Daryl Joseffer Daryl Joseffer

 Chevron deference was originally conceptualized as an effort to foster respect for the U.S. Constitution’s separation of powers.
 In the Court’s view, requiring the judiciary to defer to federal agencies would ensure that policy decisions are left to the politically accountable branches.
 It also would allow Congress to draw on the comparative advantages and expertise of the Executive Branch by allowing administrative agencies to fill in the gaps of complex statutes.

 Over the last 40 years, the Chamber has filed many legal briefs weighing in on the scope of and limits on Chevron deference.
 For example, the Chamber has argued that courts should undertake a “rigorous textual analysis” of statutes and ensure that Chevron review imposes a “meaningful limitation” on agency overreach.
-And the Chamber has urged courts to hold that Chevron does not apply to certainagency decisions.
+The Chamber has urged courts to hold that Chevron does not apply to certainagency decisions.

 The Consequences of Chevron

-Businesses value predictability and stability in the law.
 In order to make effective strategic and investment decisions, businesses must operate in a regulatory environment that remains relatively consistent over time and enables them to know their legal obligations in advance.

-The Supreme Court Revisits Chevron
+The Supreme Court Overturns Chevron

 What Happens Next?